MissDinosaur/Generative-AI-Based-Virtual-Glasses-Try-On/docs/technical_document.md

 Calculates the logical visual center ($C_2$) of the glasses image.

 #### `remove_lens_region(img_rgba)`
-Detects bright lens areas and makes them transparent for better try-on realism.
+Removes the glasses' lens region (including anything inside, like temple arms) and make lens region transparent by setting those areas to transparent (alpha = 0) for better try-on realism.

 #### `rotate_galsses_image(img_rgba, angle)`
 Rotates the glasses image around its center with specific angle.